-The church of Sint-Katelijnekerkhof has been given a green plinth with lots of possibilities to sit and relax.
-Elevated and tilted green elements are placed strengthening the relationship between the building and the street.
-The Stadsheimelijkheid is an alternative way to reveal the Melaan waterway by creating a raised reflective water surface.
-Also here, the signature water rings that mark the former routes of the canals can be found here.
-They can be found as a trail throughout the historic city of Mechelen.
-The water noise attracts visitors and masks the sound of the city.
+The church of Sint-Katelijnekerkhof now has a green plinth with plenty of space for sitting and relaxing.
+Raised and tilted green elements strengthen the relationship between the building and the street.
+The characteristic water rings that mark the former routes of the canals can also be found here as a route through the historic inner city of Mechelen.
+The sound of the water attracts visitors and masks the noise of the city.